EMEN-LAB/OriginStamp/replit.md

 **OriginStamp** is an open-source payment layer for the C2PA (Coalition for Content Provenance and Authenticity) standard.
 It allows creators to embed payment and licensing information directly into digital files alongside their C2PA provenance data.

-**Current Status:** Day 2 - Environment setup complete, basic CLI tool implemented
+**Current Status:** Fully functional - Complete CLI tool with stamping and reading capabilities
 **Project Start Date:** November 3, 2025
 **Build Approach:** Building in public with AI assistance from a Samsung tablet
+**Replit Setup Date:** November 3, 2025

 ## Purpose & Goals